cms-analysis/flashggFinalFit/Signal/README.md

 The final models are normalised according to the following equation:
 ![equation](https://latex.codecogs.com/gif.latex?N_{ij}&space;=&space;(\sigma&space;\cdot&space;BR)_i&space;\times&space;(\epsilon&space;\cdot&space;\mathcal{A})_{ij}&space;\times&space;\mathcal{L})

 where `Nij` is the number of signal events of process, i in category j.
 The `(eff x acc)ij` defines the fraction of signal process, i falling in category, j.
-The default method for calculating this term is to use the sum of weights in the flashgg workspace and compare to the total `xs x BR`.
+The default method for calculating this term is to use the sum of weights in the flashgg workspace and compare to the total `xs x BR` (done automatically in the final model construction step).

 We have introduced a second method for calculating the `(eff x acc)ij` which simply divides the sum of weights in a particular category by the total sum of weights for a given signal process.
 The benefit of this method is that you do not need to process all of the signal MC.
 However, this method strictly requires the `NOTAG` dataset to be included in the flashgg workspaces as you need to include out-of-acceptance events in the calculation.
 If the 'NOTAG' dataset is not present, then an error will be thrown and you must use the default method.

 ```
 python RunSignalScripts.py --inputConfig config_test_2016.py --mode getEffAcc
 ```
-The output is a json file specifying the `(eff x acc)` values for each signal processes in each analysis categories (`./outdir_{ext}/getEffAcc/json`).
-This json file is then read directly in the final model construction step.
+The output is a json file specifying the `(eff x acc)` values for each signal processes in each analysis category (`./outdir_{ext}/getEffAcc/json`).
+This json file can then be read directly in the final model construction step.

 ## Extracting the diagonal process for a given category